-Everything you do and everything around you will send messages to your genes influencing the behaviour of those genes.
+Everything you do and everything around you will send messages to your genes, influencing the behavior of those genes.

 This means there is the potential to make your genes work for you by controlling as many epigenetic influences as possible.

-- For some of you eating a high protein diet with limited carbohydrates works really well while for others it can cause pain, inflammation and result in injuring more easily especially when exercising.
-For some a high carbohydrate diet works well but for others it causes weight gain, diabetes risk and inflammation.
+- For some of you, eating a high protein diet with limited carbohydrates works really well.
+For others, it can cause pain, inflammation, and injury more easily, especially when exercising.
+A high carbohydrate diet works well for some, but it causes weight gain, diabetes risk, and inflammation.

-- Twenty minutes sun exposure a day is ample for ensuring vitamin D levels in some people but for others that would make no difference at all and they would remain low in this extremely important vitamin.
+- Twenty minutes of sun exposure a day is ample for ensuring vitamin D levels in some people.
+Still, that would make no difference for others, and they would remain low in this essential vitamin.

 There are so many variables from person to person and gene to gene.

 Several things are going on here.
 Firstly your mum or dad received half their genes from your granddad, and you received half your genes from your parent.
 You don’t know what half of what half you received.

 There are also different epigenetic influences at play.